bflamig/Rpi400Jam/README.md

 $ sudo systemctl stop jamulus
 ```

-It's also possible to have jamulus enabled as a service at startup
+It's also possible to have jamulus enabled as a service at boot time

 ```
 $ sudo systemctl enable jamulus